aaron-grau/curic/react/readings/selectors.md

 ```

-Because selectors receive the entire application `state`, they can utilize  different 'slices' of the state to assemble data:
+Because selectors receive the application `state` as an argument, they can
+utilize  different 'slices' of the state to assemble data:

 ```js
 // reducers/todos.js